 Following on from last week, here is the beginning of the next entry in OV Jeremy Thompson (S 61-65)’s Virus Diaries for Sky news…

-You can read the rest of this week here.
+You can carry on reading the rest of this week’s diary entry here.